Alan Bradley (Coronation Street)

-The follow-up of his attempt to rape Dawn proved to be Alan's downfall, after Rita finds out about just not the incident and his other misdeeds – but also learns that Alan had fraudulently posed as her late husband, Len (Peter Adamson), and mortgaged her house without her own consent to start his own business.
-When she reports his crime to the building society to stop him from further exploiting her assets, Alan tries to kill Rita and is consequently arrested as a result.
+Eventually Rita breaks up with Alan after discovering that he had fraudulently posed as her late husband, Len (Peter Adamson), and mortgaged her house without her own consent to start his own business.
+When she reports his crime to the building society to stop him from further exploiting her financial assets, as well as confronting him over his other misdeeds, Alan brutally attacks Rita and tries to kill her until Jenny and Martin walk in on his attempt; Rita is saved and Alan is consequently arrested as a result.
 He is soon released and Alan proceeds to torment Rita for months, which leads to her having a breakdown and fleeing to Blackpool.
 Because of this, Alan becomes shunned in Weatherfield and practically loses everything – including his daughter – all around him.
-He eventually tracks down Rita after uncovering her whereabouts from The Rovers' landlord, Alec Gilroy (Roy Barraclough), and travels to Blackpool in a bid to prove to the community that he didn't kill her.
+Soon enough he tracks down Rita after uncovering her whereabouts from The Rovers' landlord, Alec Gilroy (Roy Barraclough), and travels to Blackpool in a bid to prove to the community that he didn't kill her.
 The character's attempt to force Rita in returning to Weatherfield with him leads to Alan chasing her onto an oncoming Blackpool tram, which narrowly misses Rita and ends up fatally hitting Alan – consequently killing him off and thus ending his reign of terror for good.

 Depicted as one of the best soap villains of all time and in the programme itself, the character Alan Bradley served as an inspiration for future antagonists on the show; including Richard Hillman (Brian Capron) and Pat Phelan (Connor McIntyre).